A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Algorithm

-In the deterministic setting, the reduction in the model of the merit function is zero only at iterates that satisfy~\eqref{eq.firstorder}.
+We note that in the deterministic setting, the reduction in the model of the merit function is zero only at iterates that satisfy~\eqref{eq.firstorder}.

-After updating the merit parameter $\bar\tau_k$, we evaluate $\Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k)$, the stochastic model reduction of the merit function, and use it to check for sufficient progress.
-Specifically, given a step size $\alpha_k$, we compute a candidate iterate $x_k^+ := x_k + \alpha_k \bar{d}_k$ and check whether sufficient progress can be made via the following modified sufficient decrease condition
+At each iteration $k\in\N{}$ in any realization of Algorithm~\ref{alg.sqp_line_search_practical}, after updating the merit parameter $\bar\tau_k$, we evaluate $\Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k)$, the stochastic model reduction of the merit function, and use it to check for sufficient progress.
+Specifically, given a step size $\alpha_k$, we compute a candidate iterate $x_k^+ := x_k + \alpha_k \bar{d}_k$ and check whether sufficient progress can be made via the modified sufficient decrease condition

 where $\bar\phi(x_k^+,\bar\tau_{k}; \xi^0(x_k^+))$ and $\bar\phi(x_k,\bar\tau_{k};\xi^0(x_k))$ are merit function estimates, $\theta \in (0,1)$ is a user-defined parameter and $\epsilon_f$ is an upper bound on the expected noise in the objective function approximations.
 We note that $\bar\phi(x_k^+,\bar\tau_{k}; \xi^0(x_k^+))$ and $\bar\phi(x_k,\bar\tau_{k};\xi^0(x_k))$ are realizations of the zeroth-order oracle described in detail in Section~\ref{sec.oracle}.
 The positive term on the right-hand-side allows for a relaxation in the sufficient decrease condition, i.e., the merit function may increase after a step, and serves to correct for the noise in the merit function approximations.
 If \eqref{eq.line_serach_cond_old_old} is satisfied, we accept the candidate point $x_k^+$ by setting $x_{k+1}\leftarrow x_k^+$, and potentially increase the step size for the next iteration, i.e., $\alpha_{k+1}\geq \alpha_k$.
 If \eqref{eq.line_serach_cond_old_old} is not satisfied, the algorithm does not accept the candidate iterate, instead, it sets $x_{k+1}\leftarrow x_k$ and shrinks the step size for the next iteration, i.e., $\alpha_{k+1} < \alpha_k$.
-This step update rule is the centerpiece of our step-search method, and is fundamentally different from traditional line-search strategies; see \cite{CartSche18,BeraCaoSche21,jin2022high} and the references therein.
-Contrary to line search methods, which compute a search direction and then look for a step size along that direction, in our approach the search direction changes in every iteration.
+This step update rule is the centerpiece of our step-search method, and is fundamentally different from traditional line-search strategies; see \cite{CartSche18,BeraCaoSche21,jin2022high}.
+Contrary to line-search methods, which compute a search direction and then look for a step size along that direction, in our approach the search direction changes in every iteration (even when a step is not taken).